cahyadibayu/Programmable-2-Key-Button/README.md

 4. LED (Optional)
 5. a bunch of copper wire.

-P.s Use Proteus to open the circuit file.
+Note: Use Proteus to open the circuit file.